Don’t know where to start or what you should look for?. Let’s how to Find Quality Education Service and Care for your Child.

 Here you will be able to search for child care services in your community.
 And also view their most current quality rating.

 So what does it all mean?!

 - First of all, If the service is rated as Meeting, they meet all the elements, and provide quality education and care in all seven of the Areas above.

 - If the service is rated as Exceeding, they go above and beyond the requirements in at least 4 of the 7 quality areas.

 - If the service is rated as Working Towards, there are one or more quality areas identified that require improvement.

-- If the service’s rating is Significant Improvement Required, the regulatory authority has identified risks to the health, safety and wellbeing of the children in the service.
+- Last of all, If the service’s rating is Significant Improvement Required, the regulatory authority has identified risks to the health, safety and wellbeing of the children in the service.

 Ultimately, you would want to find a service for your child to attend that at minimum has an overall rating of ‘Meeting,’ (that they meet the benchmark of quality requirements in all areas).
-An overall rating of ‘Exceeding’ the National Quality Standard, is an even better reflection of the provision of high-quality education and care.
+An overall rating of ‘Exceeding’ the National Quality Standard.
+Also It is an even better reflection of the provision of high-quality education and care.